Satijn Panyigay

 Satijn Panyigay (b.
 1988, Nijmegen) is a half Dutch, half Hungarian photographer.
 Satijn Panyigay makes work that invites its viewer to slow down.
 In strict but poetic analog color images she’s suggesting presence in seemingly empty spaces.
 Her work, in absence of any direct human narratives, is surprisingly humane – she addresses the feelings of its observer.

+Twilight Zone is an extensive body of work dedicated to capturing the empty exhibition spaces of the Dutch contemporary art museums.
+In 2019, she shot Museum Boijmans Van Beuningen just after its closure for a major renovation for the series.
+Read more about this series here.
 The follow-up series Liminal Land (2021) was created in the museum’s brand new depot, just before the art collection was housed there.
-Later, the museum asked to photograph their building once again, during the asbestos remediation process.
-The series Soft Solace (2021) emerged from this.
+Soft Solace (2021) is a series that emerged from photographing the museum’s building once again during the asbestos remediation process.
 The empty Kröller-Müller Museum is also part of the project Twilight Zone (2021) — captured on film with no visitors or art on display.
 Read more about this series here.
-In 2022, Panyigay is presenting a new part of the project Twilight Zone (FOAM) at UNSEEN

 The series (Living) room (2019) shows the living room of a young art collectors couple, destroyed by a fire.
 Photographs resonate with the feeling that the house owner had when he woke up in the middle of the night because of the fire.
-In this series, Panyigay reflects on loss, the transience of time, and resilience after impactful events.The melancholic photo series Behind Death’s Door (2011) shows the houses of recently deceased people, cleared out by specialised companies.
-The photos are hermetic, there is no contact with the outside world, which results in an oppressive atmosphere of loneliness and nostalgia.
+The melancholic photo series Behind Death’s Door (2011) shows the houses of recently deceased people, cleared out by specialised companies.
+The photos are hermetic, there is no contact with the outside world.
 This also applies to the series Melankólia (2016-ongoing), shot in Hungary in search of her roots, in a place of Panyigay father’s origin.

-Click here for the CV
+Click here for the CV or here for the studio visit (video)

 X